ericoden/erdos-project/README.md

 Given a financial forum of our choice, we must predict the interest of a post.
 We must define what "interest" means, and it should be something directly related to the post itself.
 Selecting the subreddit [**r/personalfinance**](https://www.reddit.com/r/personalfinance/), one readily available measure of the interest is the score (# upvotes - # downvotes).

+Our work is partitioned into the following steps, with corresponding Jupyter Notebooks:

+* Data Collection
+* Data Exploration
+* Data Preparation
+* Machine Learning

+## Data Collection

 We download data a year's worth of posts from **r/personalfinance** (around 130K posts total).
 We collect the following information about each post:

 * id